mattbasta/client-performance-handbook/04-connection_and_https/server_connections.md

 ## Too many connections

 Until recently, browsers limited the number of HTTP connections to any single host to 2.
-Most modern browsers have increased that limit to at least 6[^ie_connection_limit].
-This number is usually sufficient for relatively small pages with only a small number of assets, but it can be disastrous for content-heavy pages that make dozens of requests.
+Most modern browsers have increased that limit to at least 6[^1].
+This number is fine for small pages with a small number of assets, but it can be disastrous for content-heavy pages that make dozens of requests.

-[^ie_connection_limit]: Internet Explorer 10 and up and Opera 10 have a limit of eight concurrent connections rather than six.

 ![TCP connections made to a single host](images/tcp_limit_waterfall.png)

-The above is a screenshot from the Chrome developer tools showing a series of requests for images.
+The image above is a screenshot from the Chrome developer tools showing a series of requests for images.
 I've drawn in red lines to show that the end of one request triggers the start of another.
 Also notice that no more than six requests are triggered concurrently at any given time.
+That is, you can draw a vertical line at any point on the chart and cross at most six active connections[^2].

 The first way to remedy this is to make sure that if you can, HTTP2 and/or SPDY are implemented on the server.
 Both allow an unlimited number of concurrent requests to be performed, and the server can decide how it wants to respond to them depending on load.